Click image to view map.

 36.2 R - Gate A of Scientists' Cliffs*** L - parking at trail heads, and L & R - bamboo grove (panda food harvested for Washington Zoo)

 TURN RIGHT into Gate A of Scientists' Cliffs.
-Turn left onto Apple Road at the office across from the mailboxes, shortly after entering Gate A. Turn right onto Arrowhead Road afterr the boat storage lot.
-2432 Arrowhead Road is the first house on the right.
+Turn left onto Apple Road at the office across from the mailboxes, shortly after entering Gate A. Turn right onto Arrowhead Road after the boat storage lot.
+2432 Arrowhead Road is the second house on the right.

 For GPS users, the address is 2432 Arrowhead Rd., Port Republic, MD 20676.
 Phone (for those who get lost) is 410-495-7624.